Kzax01/AWS-Architecture-Projects/README.md

-# 🌟 Welcome to My GitHub! 🌟
+# Welcome to My GitHub! 🎉

-Welcome to my GitHub where I will share my AWS learning journey!
+Here, I will share my AWS learning journey!

+## 📚 Learning Structure

-I will divide it into two distinct parts:
+I will divide my content into two distinct parts:

-## 📚 Part 1
-- **Hands-on projects + courses on basic AWS services** – This will help with preparing for the AWS Cloud Practitioner certification. ☁️
+### 1️⃣ Hands-on + Courses on Basic AWS Services
+This will help in preparing for the AWS Cloud Practitioner certification.
-- **📄 I’ve created a PDF summarizing all the AWS services I recommend reading before diving in!**

-## 🛠️ Part 2
+### 2️⃣ Building AWS Architectures Based on Real-Life Scenarios
-- **Building AWS architectures based on real-life inspired scenarios** – This will be our preparation for the AWS Solutions Architect - Associate! 🚀
+This will be our preparation for the AWS Solution Architect - Associate!

+---

+📄 I've created a PDF summarizing all the AWS services that I recommend reading beforehand: [AWS CCP Guide](https://github.com/Kzax01/AWS-Cloud-practitioner/blob/main/AWS-%20CCP-%20Kenza%20S%20guide.pdf)

+Feel free to explore, learn, and let's embark on this journey together! 🌟